Craft Baskets

-For over 10 years, this Programme has empowered women to increase their incomes, keep their children in school, and adopt leadership roles.
+For over 10 years, the Sustainable Trade Programme has empowered 2000+ women from rural communities in Rwenzori, Uganda to increase their incomes, keep their children in school and adopt leadership roles.
 Read on to hear their stories and discover how their lives have improved.

 “Nothing makes me more happy than having my own money, it’s priceless and that’s my wish for every woman”